 A service for current and prospective students offering advice, among other things to help you decide on a study programme or provide assistance should you encounter any difficulties during your studies.
 More information

 Centre for Information and Media Technology (ZIM)

 German: Zentrum für Informations- und Medientechnologie (ZIM)

-A → central institution at HHU and the first point of contact for all IT issues at the university (e.g. if your → university ID no longer works). www.zim.hhu.de
+A → central institution at HHU and the first point of contact for all IT issues at the university (e.g. if your → university identifier no longer works). www.zim.hhu.de (website in German)

 Certificate of enrolment